 This generation is more accepting of the LGBTQ+ community than any other generation.
 However, there are those who are not so accepting.
 I’m not going to call them bigots because everyone is entitled to their opinions and beliefs.
 But, when those people ACT on those beliefs and force others to become a part of their hatred, that’s when it becomes unacceptable.

 America has the foundation that everyone has their rights and freedom to be who they are.
 Some rights took longer than others, but, we’re going in the right direction.
 Some people have a stipulation.
 You can be who you are, as long as it doesn’t infringe on their beliefs.
 You can be who you are, but, not in the light of day.
-You can be who you are as long as they can’t see it.
+Only be who you are as long as they can’t see it.
 If you don’t want to see it, then avert your eyes.

 She’s faced bullying in Middle School.
 Shoved out of the way in the halls, called fagot by her peers.
 She finished out the school years there and started high school.
 She still gets words tossed at her, but, they aren’t physical (that’s she’s told me).
 But, she handles it better now because she has a great group of friends who stand by her and they laugh it off.